 The user can also enable this function by entering his/her ID and password from CWIS for authentication and by sending a print request with files designated within the general user client.
-To refer to the stored print data, a general user needs to enter his/her ID and password from the can request print or deletion of the data on the list.
+To refer to the stored print data, a general user needs to enter his/her ID and password from the control panel.
+Then, the data on the waiting list corresponding to the user ID is displayed.
+The user can request print or deletion of the data on the list.